The criminals sentenced at Leeds Crown Court last week

 Each of these cases was covered by your Yorkshire Evening Post.
-READ MORE: Wanted: 32 people police urgently want to speak to in Leeds
+READ MORE: Idiotic' burglar caught after leaving his blood at scene in Leeds Co-op store raid

-1. Angry burglar ransacked Scope charity shop in "revenge" for failing job interview to work there
+2. Instagram paedophile 'prostituted' vulnerable underage girls by paying them for sexual services at flat in Leeds

 other